iiLegendNeverSleepsx/dart-bot-development/README.md

-# Chat Slowmode Bot
+# Dart Bot Development

-A simple bot coded by **SGII2** to slow a channel's chat down.
-Made with discord.js.
+A bot where everything for **Dart Bot** was first created.
+Later moved to testing bot, then beta bot. then public bot.